apache/trafficcontrol/docs/source/overview/delivery_services.rst

 ----------------------
 The maximum number of TCP connections individual :term:`Mid-tier cache servers` are allowed to make to the `Origin Server Base URL`.
 A value of ``0`` in this field indicates that there is no maximum.

+		.. note:: Max Origin Connections can be made per-:ref:`Cache Group <cache-groups>` by setting the :ref:`ds-regional` field.

 .. _ds-max-request-header-bytes:

 Max Request Header Bytes